aeecleclair/Hyperion/README.md

 pip install -r requirements-dev.txt
 ```

+> [!WARNING]
-If you changed the version of Jellyfish, don't forget to set it back:
+> If you changed the version of Jellyfish or excluded Weasyprint, don't forget to set it back before committing your changes.

 ```
 jellyfish==1.0.4                    # String Matching